 Tikal National Park is located in northern Guatemala's Petén Province, within a large forest region often called the Maya Forest, extending into neighboring Mexico and Belize.

 Embedded within the much larger Maya Biosphere Reserve, exceeding 2,000,000 ha (5,000,000 acres) and contiguous with additional conservation areas, Tikal National Park is one of the few World Heritage properties inscribed according to both natural and cultural criteria for its extraordinary biodiversity and archaeological importance.

-The park comprises 57,600 ha (142,330 acres) of wetlands, savannah, tropical broadleaf and palm forests with thousands of architectural and artistic remains of the Mayan civilization from the Preclassic Period (600 B.C.) to the decline and eventual collapse of the urban center around 900 AD.
+Tikal National Park comprises 57,600 ha (142,330 acres) of wetlands, savanna, tropical broadleaf, and palm forests with thousands of architectural and artistic remains of the Mayan civilization from the Preclassic Period (600 B.C.) to the decline and eventual collapse of the urban center around 900 AD.